 Boats on Land is a bewitching voyage to the Khasi heartland spanning over a century and a half, offered through a string of stories by Janice Pariat.
 The journey affords a panoramic focus on the lives of the ethnic people and the deep bond they share with their scenic habitat, unveiling a culture molded by forces real and occult.
-The friction caused by the interplay of the tight-knit community with the immigrant settlers fuel and feed their future.
+The frictions caused by the interplay of the tightly knit community with the immigrant settlers forge and feed their future.
 Gossips fomenting in jadoh stalls and mantras reverberating in waterfalls are as much a part of life as are the undulating mountains and the frost possessing the rooftops and gardens.
 If they have the living they have the dead too, the doctor is more of a shaman, the puri haunts the weak of heart as the niangkongwieng wails in the forest.

-A Waterfall of Horses, the very first of the gripping tales, spells an aura that sucks the reader irrevocably into the mysterious world.
+A Waterfall of Horses, the very first of the gripping tales, sucks the reader irrevocably into the mysterious world.
 It begins in the middle of the Nineteenth Century when the British ruled with their cannons, guns and horses.
 Fierce and formidable as the ‘bilati’ men were, they found themselves overpowered by the hitherto unwritten syllables, the trance of the tales told over generations in dimly lit nights, the force of Ka ktien, “old as the first fire.
 Free to roam the mountains, circle the heath, and fall as rain.”
 The rest of the stories dance ahead fusing folklore and truth, right across the murderous parochialism of 1980s and 1990s, into the present day.

 The beauty of the stories lies in the ease with which they juxtapose the mysterious with the real.
 Often the two are spoken of in the same breath.
 “The elder brother was taken by the drink.
 The younger by fairies.”
 Thus begins a story, Dream of the Golden Mahseer, about two brothers called Mama Heh and Mama Kyn who have been through the World Wars.
 As Mama Heh fades away to his end, he keeps hallucinating about his son who had died in a wet, cold Burmese war camp.
 Before he dies “at four in the morning when the rooster crowed, he smiled.
 Aunt Ruth, who was watching by his bedside, said he muttered, ‘He is here.’”
 When Mama Kyn starts disappearing for days on end, it is naturally deduced that he has been ensnared by some water-fairy.
 A broom is planted at his door as the only possible sentry that could be effective.
 The broom is found displaced indeed when he vanishes forever, causing a furor.